Elements of Convocation

 Let's get social — #SAIT2020

-Post photos of your favourite @SAIT memories to Instagram with #SAIT2020 for a chance to win one of two $100 gift cards to Calgary restaurants with a SAIT connection: Charcut and Modern Steak.
-Make sure you follow @SAITalumni on Instagram to be entered.
-Each photo memory may also be featured on the @SAIT and @SAITalumni social media channels.
+Let's take a walk down memory lane.
+Post photos of your favourite SAIT memories for a chance to win one of two $100 gift cards to Calgary restaurants with a SAIT connection: Foreign Concept and KLEIN / HARRIS.